transcriptionpro/wuc-new/_posts/2014-10-30-bitcoin-lawyer.md

 </p><p>

 <strong>Trace Mayer:</strong>  And there are actually, I think like six exemptions or something and some of those exemptions would also be analogous to other business models on the space.
-For example, we have some of these wallets that actually hold the private key.
-So, instead of like the individual holding the private keys themselves, they're held with the custodian.
+For example, we have some of these wallets that actually hold the private key in <a href="/bitcoin-cold-storage/">cold storage</a>.
+So, instead of like the individual holding the <a href="/amazing-math-bitcoin-private-keys/">private keys</a> themselves, they're held with the custodian.
 And that would be very analogous to like the security company like Brinks or something which is not a money transmitter because they're just taking the cash for the business from Point A to Point B. But they're not transmitting it between people.

 </p><p>